rbcavanaugh/csd-stats/README.md

-# Statistics & R & stuff for the CSD researcher
+# Statistics and R and other resources for the CSD researcher

 ## Getting started